Your organic traffic dropped. We find out why and tell you what to fix first.

 Recovery action

-What to fix, improve, consolidate, monitor, or leave alone.
+What to fix, update, consolidate, monitor, or leave alone.

 We also flag what not to touch.
 Some pages should not be rewritten just because traffic moved.